 Former Supreme Court Justice Diane Barz later said her investigation found nine alleged rapes or sexual assaults involving students had occurred between September 2010 and December 2011, including at least two that hadn't been reported.
 One led to former Montana football player Beau Donaldson pleading guilty to rape and being sentenced to 10 years in prison.

 Engstrom said in January the investigation "indicated an association with patterns of behavior from a small number of student-athletes.''

 "We will not tolerate the tarnishing of the proud tradition of Grizzly athletics,'' he said at the time.

 Barz suggested training faculty and staff on how to handle and report sexual assault allegations and rewriting student and student-athlete conduct codes.

-Three days after coach Robin Pflugrad welcomed Johnson back, and touted the "character and tremendous moral fiber'' of the player he had known since Johnson was a boy, Engstrom announced he was not renewing the contracts of the coach or O'Day.
-Both were immediately relieved of their duties, with no explanation from Engstrom.
+Three days after coach Robin Pflugrad welcomed Johnson back, and touted the "character and tremendous moral fiber,'' of the player he had known since Johnson was a young boy, Engstrom announced he was not renewing the contracts of the coach and athletic director Jim O'Day.
+Both were immediately relieved of their duties, without an explanation from Engstrom.